AugustaAnandi/Augusta-research-garden/readings/tamanaha.md

-# Brian Z. Tamanaha — Legal Pluralism and the Meaning of Law
+# 🌿 Tamanaha — Meaning of Law

+## Where you are in the garden

+→ Conversations with thinkers
+→ Legal Pluralism family

 ## Main idea